-As regards the synthesis of 2-(hetero)arylsubstituted quinolines it deserves to be noted that, recently, the highly regioselective synthesis of these compounds was also achieved using nonenvironmentally friendly transition metal-catalyzed including: Pd(OAc)2-catalyzed protocols i) arylation of quinolines with dichlorobenzenes using dioxygen and $Ag_2CO_3$ as the oxidants;[91] ii) the Ni(cod)2/PCy3-catalyzed reaction of quinolines with arylzinc reagents;[92] and iii) the [RhCl(CO)2]2.catalyzed direct arylation of quinolines with aryl bromides.[93]
-Instead, to our knowledge, only one method for the direct arylation of isoquinolines, different from the one illustrated in Scheme 66, has so far been reported in the literature.
-However, this recently developed method[94] featuring the Ru(bpy)3Cl2·6H2Ocatalyzed isoquinolines reaction of with arenediazonium tetrafluoroborates in MeOH containing trifluoroacetic acid under irradiation with a fluorescent lamp provides 1arylisoquinolines in yields lower than those obtained using the protocol illustrated in Scheme 66.
+As regards the synthesis of 2-(hetero)arylsubstituted quinolines it deserves to be noted that, recently, the highly regioselective synthesis of these compounds was also achieved using nonenvironmentally friendly transition metal-catalyzed including: Pd(OAc)2-catalyzed protocols i) arylation of quinolines with dichlorobenzenes using dioxygen and Ag2CO3 as the oxidants;[91] ii) the Ni(cod)2/PCy3-catalyzed reaction of quinolines with arylzinc reagents; [92] and iii) [RhCl(CO)2]2.catalyzed direct arylation quinolines with aryl bromides.
+[93] Instead, to our knowledge, only one method for the direct arylation of isoquinolines, different from the one illustrated in Scheme 66, has so far been reported in the literature.
+However, this recently developed method[94] featuring the $Ru(bpy)3Cl_2\cdot 6H_2O$ catalyzed reaction of isoquinolines arenediazonium tetrafluoroborates in MeOH containing trifluoroacetic acid under irradiation with a fluorescent lamp provides 1arylisoquinolines in yields lower than those obtained using the protocol illustrated in Scheme 66.

-Da and coworkers also found that ortho-diarylated quinoxalines could be obtained in good to excellent yields by the reaction of 1.0 equiv of quinoxaline (5) with 3.0 equiv of (hetero)arylmagnesium bromides in a mixture of THF and toluene at 50 °C in the presence of 1.0 equiv of TMEDA and quenching of the resultant addition products followed by stirring in the open air (Scheme 67).[90]
+Da and coworkers also found that ortho-diarylated quinoxalines could be obtained in good to excellent yields by the reaction of 1.0 equiv of quinoxaline (5) with 3.0 equiv of (hetero)arylmagnesium bromides in a mixture of THF and toluene at 50 °C in the presence of 1.0 equiv of TMEDA and quenching of the resultant addition products followed by stirring in the open air (Scheme 67).
+[90]

 Scheme 67.
-Synthesis of 2,3di(hetero)arylquinoxalines.
+Synthesis of 2,3-di(hetero)arylquinoxalines.

-Again in 2013, Knochel and coworkers described that strongly electron-deficient pyridines bearing an electron-withdrawing group at position 3 can undergo regioselective C-4 arylation in good to excellent yields by treatment with 1.4-1.5 equiv arylmagnesium bromides activated with LiCl and 1.1 equiv of BF3·Et2O in THF at -30 °C followed by the reaction of the resultant 1,4-addition product with chloranil (Scheme 68).[95]
-Notably, these direct arylation reactions exhibited wide functional group tolerance and took place with high to excellent yields even using aryl Grignard reagents bearing versatile synthetically electron-donating or electron-withdrawing groups as well as a bulky Grignard reagent such 2,4,6as trimethylphenylmagnesium bromide.[95]
+Again in 2013, Knochel and coworkers described that strongly electron-deficient pyridines bearing an electron-withdrawing group at position 3 can undergo regioselective C-4 arylation in good to excellent yields by treatment with 1.4-1.5 equiv arylmagnesium bromides activated with LiCl and 1.1 equiv of BF3·Et2O in THF at -30 °C followed by the reaction of the resultant 1,4-addition product with chloranil (Scheme 68).
+[95] Notably, these direct arylation reactions exhibited wide functional group tolerance and took place with high to excellent yields even using aryl Grignard reagents bearing versatile synthetically electron-donating electron-withdrawing groups as well as a bulky reagent such Grignard 2,4,6trimethylphenylmagnesium bromide.
+[95]